thygrrr/HypEcs/README.md

 // Queries are cached, just build them right where you want to use them. var query = world.Query<Position>().Build();

-// Run code on all entities in the query. (omit chunkSize to parallelize across archetypes only) query.RunParallel((ref Position position, in float dt) => {
+// Run code on all entities in the query. query.RunParallel((ref Position position, in float dt) => {
     position.Y -= 9.81f * dt;
-}, chunkSize: 8192, uniform: Time.Delta);
+}, uniform: Time.Delta);
 ```

 ### ... when we said minimal boilerplate, <em>we foxing meant it.</em>